heberlr/UQ_PhysiCell/README.md

-Install the package with option to edit:
+Install the package with option to edit (from the root folder):
 ```
-pip install -e uq_physicell
+pip install -e .
 ```